The most beautiful waterfalls in Iceland that you must see

 • Sensation: mystique, geometric beauty

-Hraunfossar – the river that springs from lava
+Hraunfossar – the river flowing from lava

 • Best time to visit: September and October